Laura Weissbecker: Education

 Weissbecker has a master's degree from one of the top engineering schools in France.
-She was trained in Los Angeles with leading acting coach Howard Fine and studied as well with Larry Moss, Jack Waltzer and comedy master Gary Austin, founder of the Groundlings, the legendary improvisation troupe.
+She was trained in Los Angeles with leading acting coach Howard Fine and studied as well with Larry Moss, Jack Waltzer and comedy master Gary Austin, founder of the Groundlings, an established improvisation troupe.
 Weissbecker is fluent in French, English, Chinese and German.

 Awards

 Weissbecker has been part of the jury of Shanghai film festival 2013.

 Laura won the Best Emerging Global Actress of Huading Awards.
 Nicole Kidman won the Best Global Actress award at the same Huading Awards ceremony.

 The 10th Huading Awards Global Entertainment Celebrities Satisfaction Survey Release Ceremony, hosted by Global Talents Media Group and Macao Foundation, was held on 7 October 2013 (Monday) in Macao, China.
 Great congratulation that Laura has nominated for the "Best Emerging Global Actress" of 10th Huading Awards, and she attended the ceremony where she received her first Chinese award and gave her acceptance speech in Chinese.